 Access to in-the-clear mailservers (POP3, IMAP or SMTP servers that aren't protected by SSL or TLS) have been blocked by all ISPs - the government claims that this is to stop spammers and scammers.

 IRC port ranges 6667 to 6670 has been blocked by at least one high-speed ISP.
 The reason given was that it was "vulnerable and will jeopardize TM Network and TM Services if it let be open" (*sic*), which is an extreme lie.

-VPN has been blocked by one mobile ISP in the country.
+VPN has been blocked by one mobile ISP called YTL E-Services in the country.
 No reason was given.